-Angel Pharmaceutical's functional currency is the Chinese renminbi (RMB).
-Angel's financial statements are reported in RMB.
+Angel Pharmaceuticals Co., Ltd.'s ("Angel Pharmaceuticals") functional currency is the Chinese renminbi (RMB).
+Angel Pharmaceuticals' consolidated financial statements are reported in RMB.
 Financial information is translated from RMB to the U.S. dollar (the reporting currency) for inclusion in our consolidated financial statements.
 Income, expenses and cash flows are translated at average exchange rates prevailing during the fiscal period, assets and liabilities are translated at fiscal period-end exchange rates, and stockholders' equity is held at historical rates.
 Resulting translation adjustments are included as a component of accumulated other comprehensive income in stockholders' equity.